min2ha/ukwa-site/content/target/54333/index.en.md

   "subject": "UK General Election 2017"
 }

-# GPonline: General election 2017: party manifesto pledges on health and care

 GPonline looks at what the three main parties in England were promising for health at the 2017 general election.